sarkar-rohan/CheckSoft/README.md

 cd CSUI
 java -jar CheckSoftGUI.jar
 ```
+First select the
+Now press the Run CheckSoft button to test the
 ### Scalability Test
 To run the scalability test please open a terminal and run the commands provided below :